anooruddh/devops/k8s-readme.md

 Headless-services allow us to reach each Pod directly, rather than the service acting as a load-balancer or prox

+# Use Cases of Headless Service-
+- [x] Create Stateful service
+- [x] Deploying RabbitMQ to Kubernetes requires a stateful set for RabbitMQ cluster nodes.
+- [x] Deployment of Relational databases

 #   How do Kubernetes services work

    Services simply point to pods using labels.
 Since services are not node-specific, a service can point to a pod regardless of where it runs in the cluster at any given moment in time.
 By exposing a service IP address as well as a DNS service name, the application can be reached by either method as long as the service exists.